-Every fundraising activity your organization plans to carry out should be marked on a calendar so that you can avoid activity overlap.
+The date of every fundraising activity your organization plans should be clearly marked to avoid activity overlap.
 This also helps your nonprofit better plan out donor interactions and keeps you on schedule to communicate with your donors regularly.

 Your action plan should clearly state:

-- The staff member or volunteer in charge of each fundraising activity.
+- The staff member, volunteer or department in charge of each fundraising activity.

 - A goal that determines each activity’s success.

-The more data your fundraising calendar accounts for, the more effective a tool it will be to guide your fundraising strategy!
+The more details your fundraising plan includes, the more effective a tool it will be to guide your fundraising strategy!

-These metrics represent the key areas that you will evaluate both throughout and at the close of a campaign to show how your organization has improved or regressed.
+These metrics represent the key areas that you will evaluate both throughout and at the close of a fundraising effort to show how your organization has improved or regressed.

 Some metrics you could examine include:

 - Event attendance.

 Select a core set of metrics you plan to measure well into the future of your organization.
 Data is only representative when you can compare it to something, so it will not help your organization if you do not consistently collect data on the same metrics.